examdawn/content/NEP2020/2024/BCA/3rdsem/ccn/assignments/assignment1.md

     - It is also referred to as Wireless or Unbounded transmission media .
 No physical medium is required for the transmission of electromagnetic signals.

-### 7. Explain Twisted Pair Cable with a neat diagram.
+### 7. Explain Twisted Pair Cables with a neat diagram.
 Twisted Pair Cable is a type of wiring used for transmitting data in telecommunications and networking.
 It was invented by Alexander Graham Bell.
 Twisted pair cables have two conductors that are generally made up of copper and each conductor has insulation.
 These two conductors are twisted together, thus giving the name twisted pair cables. [(1)](https://www.geeksforgeeks.org/twisted-pair-cable/) [(2)](https://chatgpt.com/)
 - Twisted Pair Cables are further of two types :
     - Unshielded Twisted Pair Cables (UTP)